-Helping you to understand the correct discharge process and the key points to be aware of.
+Helping you to understand the correct discharge process and the key points to be aware of

-In the first instance, a NHS checklist will be undertaken to see if the person should be put forward for the more comprehensive CHC assessment using a Decision Support Tool (DST).
+In the first instance, a NHS checklist will be undertaken to see if you should be put forward for the more comprehensive CHC assessment using a Decision Support Tool (DST).
 A comprehensive CHC assessment should ideally include a representative from Social Services to form part of the Multidisciplinary Team (MDT) along with a lead Nurse Assessor from the NHS and other key healthcare professionals who are involved in the person’s care.
 In hospital this is likely to include the nurse in charge of the ward, the consultant, etc. A Health Needs Assessment (HNA) is sometimes used to facilitate the completion of the DST.

 If a person’s condition is deteriorating quickly and they are nearing the end of their life, they should be assessed under the NHS continuing care fast track pathway so that an appropriate package of care can be put in place without any delay.